Learning Center

 Enter Now

 Labor Only.
 Roofing and siding are priced by the square.
 This offer is not combinable with other offers/promotions, may be withdrawn without notice, and prior sales are excluded.
-You must purchase by 6/22/25 to qualify for the special offer.
+You must purchase by December 31, 2025, to qualify for the special offer.
 The Lifetime Guarantee applies to roofing, siding, windows, and gutters.
-Bathtubs and showers offer a no-leak guarantee.
+Bathtubs and showers offer a No-Leak Guarantee.
 Visit www.hansons.com/licenses/ for current contractor license information.
 Other restrictions may apply.
+1-800-HANSONS is not a lender.
+We connect consumers with third-party lenders.
+All loan products and rates are subject to the individual lender’s terms and conditions, as well as credit approval.
+Not all applicants will be approved.

 equal opportunity lender logo